Shizuo85/Authentication-System/README.md

 ### Resources
-- For Nodemailer, use https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/ to set up
+- For Nodemailer, use https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/ or https://youtu.be/thAP7Fvrql4 to set up
 - For mongoDb url use https://cloud.mongodb.com/v2/62decd80ebe1584627659bea#clusters to set up